neurobin/MT7630E/README.md

 If there is no block or unblocking from blocked state didn't do any good, then you should try the [patch](https://github.com/neurobin/MT7630E/wiki/Get-bluetooth-working-in-Linux-kernel--with-mt7630e).

-**Without running all those codes manually you can use the bpatch script to automatically patch it for you.**
+**Without running all those commands manually, you can use the bpatch script to automatically patch it for you.**

 ####b.
 Try the bpatch script
 The **bpatch** script downloads the kernel source and tries to patch the bluetooth driver and insert the compiled module in the right place automatically.
 To apply patch with the **bpatch** script all you need to do is run it with root privilege.